tm-a-t/telegram-bot-handbook/pages/book/chats/groups.md

 <HelpNeeded/>
 :::

-Note that if your bot has to write personal messages to users, [join requests](../interaction/join-requests) may be useful to get PM permission.
+Note that if your bot needs to send personal messages to users, [join requests](../interaction/join-requests) may be useful to get PM permission.

 ## Privacy mode and visible messages { #privacy }

 Many bots are designed to react only [to commands](../messages/commands.md).
-This is why by default Telegram protects group privacy and doesn't notify bots about non-command messages.
+For this reason, Telegram protects group privacy by default and doesn't notify bots about non-command messages.

-In order to make your bot see all chat messages, you should turn off the privacy mode.
+If you want your bot to see all chat messages, you need to disable the privacy mode.

 Privacy mode is a BotFather setting and it is activated by default.
 In this mode, the bot only gets updates about commands and other group messages that may address the bot.